rize-network/app-studio-web/docs/app-studio.md

-# App Studio Cursor Rules (app-studio.cursorules)
+# App Studio Rules

 ## I. Introduction

 ### Purpose

-These cursor rules are designed to guide developers in building high-quality, consistent, and maintainable components for or with the **App Studio library**.
+These rules are designed to guide developers in building high-quality, consistent, and maintainable components for or with the **App Studio library**.
 They combine general clean code principles with best practices specific to React, TypeScript, and the established patterns within the App Studio codebase.
 Adhering to these rules will ensure that new components integrate seamlessly and the library remains easy to understand, use, and extend.

 ### How to Use